 The Element ID and Length fields are defined in 8.4.2.1 (General).

 The Service Hash field contains one or more 6-octet service hashes.
 A service hash is formed by using the first 6 octets of the SHA-256 hashing algorithm applied to the service name.

-8.4.2.174 Supported ULP element

-The Supported Upper Layer Protocol (ULP) element is used to indicate the ULP supported by the AP.
-The Supported ULP element may be included in the Beacon frame and the Probe Response frame.
-The format of the Supported ULP element is shown in Figure 8-577f: